mitchejj-attic/.xyz/source/post/2014-12-19-server-underpinnings.md

 ---
 layout: post
-truncatable: 'true'
+truncatable: true
 title: server underpinnings
-description: The perfect server isn't going to exist, the right server is the one you don't have to think about or worry about.
+description: The perfect server isn't going to exist, the right server is the one you don't have to think about or worry about
 tags:
 llist:
 source: